dmbarbour/wikilon/docs/NetworkModel.md

         {@globalPart/null~}

-The network then has discretion regarding which implementation to use.
+The network then has discretion regarding which implementation to use, local or origin.

 Common capabilities might also be leveraged for high performance computation.
 For example, we might use it for high performance matrix multiplication or a secure hash function.
 However, this role does overlap with ABCD extensions and development of ABC compilers.
 It's just an idea for short-term performance.